DexterLagan/todo-master/README.md

 # Todo Master
-Todo Master is a Programmer's todo list manager with advanced features, such as export to HTML/CSV/Excel, Calendar and note view.
+Todo Master is a programmer's todo list manager with advanced features, such as export to HTML/CSV/Excel, Calendar and note view.

 <p align="center"><img src="Screenshots/MainWindow.PNG"></p>